Rift131/EventTrackerProject/README.md

 ## Overview

 For my SkillDistillery event-tracker project, I have built the backend of an application named Homeschool Hours Tracker.
-The credit for the idea goes to my wonderful wife who has homeschooled our boys from the very beginning after a 7-year career as a high school science teacher.
-The intent of this application is to solve the problem of Missouri's requirement for parents who homeschool their children, to log...
+Full credit for the idea of this application goes to my wonderful wife who has homeschooled our boys from the very beginning after her 7-year career as a high school science teacher.
+The intent of this application is to solve the problem of Missouri's requirement for fellow parents who homeschool their children, to log...
 * Hours invested across core and elective subjects
 * The location of where the education was conducted